AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 Another example: Y-Scale is configured using {api:anychart.charts.Cartesian#yScale}yScale(){api} method and in JavaScript you use code like this:

 ```
 // set chart type
 var chart = anychart.column();

 chart.yScale()    // adjust y scale
   .minimum(100)   // set minimum value
   .maximum(350);  // set maximum value
 ```

 and in JSON format this looks like

 ```
 "chart": {          // create chart
   "type": "column", // set column type
   "yScale": {       // invoke y scale
     "minimum": 100, // set minimum value
     "maximum": 350  // set maximum value
   }
 }
 ```

 {sample}WD\_Data\_from\_JSON\_02{sample}

 ## Serialization

 Predefined settings from JavaScript format can be serialized into JSON format.
-Method {api:anychart.core.Chart#toJson}**.toJson()**{api} transfers current chart settings into JSON object.
+Method {api:anychart.core.Chart#toJson}toJson(){api} transfers current chart settings into JSON object.
 This method creates an object that contains all chart settings and it can be used to store chart data and configuration, but note, that when label or tooltip text formatting function is redefined in JavaScript code - it can't be serialized.

 {sample}WD\_Data\_from\_JSON\_03{sample}